derekx24/Rock-Paper-Scissors-/README.md

 # Rock-Paper-Scissors-

 Basic Rock Paper Scissors game against computer which randomly chooses.
-5 rounds are played in each game.

-rock paper scissors icons taken from https://www.vecteezy.com/
+First to five round wins will win the game, and the winner will be anounced.
+User can play as many games as they want, using the reset button to start another game.